KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/abraham_the_river_of_alignment.md

 Allowing is not passive.
 Allowing is **vibrational mastery**.

-And in the language of this work:
+In the language of this work:

-> **Allowing is the state in which water crystallizes into coherence.**
+> Allowing is the state in which water crystallizes into coherence.

 When the mind softens, the water structures.
 When the heart opens, the body increases conductivity.